smilesmilejin/connecting-html-css-js-demo/README.md

 2. Open up `index.html`, `src/index.js`, and `styles/style.css` to see the code.

-3. Double click the `index.html` file in the root of the repo to open it in a browser
+3. Double click the `index.html` file in the root of the repo to open it in a browser.